ChaoticHackingNetwork/hArch/README.md

 **Works great with HypverV/irtualbox or Bare-Metal...
 Whatever you prefer**

-The added vimrc file is well... perfection but VSCode will still be available as an alternative.
+The added vimrc file is well... perfection but VSCode/Nvim will still be available as an alternative.
 Please drop any suggestions on other IDE's as I am always looking too improve or try others.

 ![image](https://user-images.githubusercontent.com/49621391/198865669-f8c270ba-19c0-47cb-830b-722c25845d37.png)

-Vim/Nvim is the only IDE/text editor youll ever need,(Unless you too like Sublime :).
-Run vim on startup to execute plugin installation.
+Run vim after completion to execute plugin installation...

 Checkout - https://realpython.com/vim-and-python-a-match-made-in-heaven/ - if you don't believe me
 __________________________________________________________________________________________________________________________________________________________________